 London – United Kingdom

-I find London to be one of the most expensive cities to stay in, whether you travel as a single woman or with family or friends.
+I find London to be one of the most expensive cities to stay in, whether you a sole female traveler or with family or friends.

 I decided at the outset that I did not want to live very far from the conference venue so that I could reduce the amount of daily travelling.
 I found that Chiswick had a few guesthouses, hotels and airbnb rooms available and most were within budget.
 In my estimation this area is the best place to stay in London for a solo traveller.
 It has a village feel while being within close proximity to the city center.

 The London hotel scene has changed much and there are more reasonably priced hotels that don’t look like the flophouses around the busier train stations.

 Where to stay in London